Elu-toasty/discord-bot-guide/source/docs/ts/setup_and_installation/byfb_1.md

 ### Gateway intents

-Now, on the same tab, scroll down a bit and you will stumble upon this:
+Now on the same tab, scroll down a bit and you will stumble upon this:

 ![Dev Portal](/img/ts-docs/sc-4.png)

-Enable both options, and click save changes.
-This is really important, especially later on when we code, so that way, we don't get any errors!
-Now, on the left side of the screen, you will see another tab called `OAuth2`.
-Click on it.
-Lets invite the bot now.
+Enable both options and click save changes.
+This is really important, especially later on when we code so that way we don't get any errors.
+Now, on the left side of the screen you will see another tab called `OAuth2`.
+Go Ahead and click on it.
+Let's invite the bot now.

 ### Inviting the bot